Annanardo/Art/README.md

 the program asks the user whether he/she wants to insert it.
 All of this can be managed directly from the machine terminal of the user.

+In this brief, we will show a general overview of the initial csv file as well as a short explanation of how the software works and the results the user can get out of it.

 # CSV file

-In order to store all the paintings and authors, we created a csv file, containing:
+In order to store all the paintings and authors, we created a csv file we called `artists_paintings`, defined by the following properties:

 - Name of the artist;
 - Dates of birth and death;